I tried checking the GenAI Observability dashboard of the Observability feature in Amazon Bedrock AgentCore

 It collects information from AgentCore Runtime, Memory, and Gateway, converts it to OTEL (Open Telemetry) logs, and makes it visible.

 The main telemetry is divided into three categories: metrics, structured logs, and spans and traces.
-Each has its characteristics, so let's look at them in order!
+Each has its own characteristics, so let's look at them in order!

 Dashboard Integration